General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Back in the mists of time Bahrain was attached to the Arabian Peninsula.
 Nature separated it from the mainland, but man has now rejoined it with a 16-mile (25km) long causeway linking it to Saudi Arabia.
 During construction of the causeway and a new road network, the islands' archaeological significance came to light with the discovery of thousands of burial mounds dating from the third millennium BC, part of the well-ordered ancient city of Dilmun that existed where a forest of skyscrapers now reaches for the sky.

-Throughout its history Bahrain has been prosperous, first on the strength of its good position for trade and fishing, and the abundance and quality of the pearls found in its waters, and more latterly because of its oil resources (Bahrain was the first country in the Gulf to exploit its 'liquid gold').
+Throughout its history Bahrain has been prosperous, first on the strength of its good position for trade and fishing, and the abundance and quality of the pearls found in its waters, and more latterly because of its oil resources.

 Though the government is less stable than in years past, Bahrain is still growing as a popular tourist destination in the Middle East.
 A visit to Bahrain, whether on business or pleasure, is an interesting, relaxing and rewarding experience.